 Wheels kept cutting wedges.
 Because the pumpkin was so big, we reasoned we needed to cut reasonably sized wedges so that it would cook in a reasonable amount of time.
 They were 2-3 inches wide and 6-8 inches long.
 And there were a lot!
 He cut and cut and cut.
 At the center, it was as slimy as I thought it would be!
 But not in a gross way — if you handled them quickly and didn’t think about it.
 I skipped all that and opted to let Wheels do it.
 Just because it was Thanksgiving and I was putting together some part of our dinner.
-He pulled out the seeds and we cleaned and roasted them — I’ll post that later.
+He pulled out the seeds and we cleaned and roasted them — not terribly impressed because the seeds were small.

 Wheels scraped the thinner strings off each piece, leaving just the firm pumpkin.
 With such a large pumpkin we decided to cook the pumpkin in the oven, a process I saw explained at Cultured Palate.
 It worked beautifully!
 I took a little different tack though by placing the wedges on jelly roll pans — three pans full! — and pouring in enough water to just cover the bottom to create steam as the pumpkin cooked.
 I baked it at 350 for between forty-five minutes and an hour — until a cooking fork could easily pierce the flesh.
 It took about 10 minutes before the pumpkin cooled enough to handle.
 I first tried to scoop the pumpkin off the rind with a spoon, and then an ice cream scoop.
 Unsuccessfully.
 Grabbing a knife, I cut off the rind as closely as I could — which still left quite a bit of good pumpkin in the rind.
 Try holding onto a very warm slippery wedge of pumpkin while artfully wielding a knife!
 Wheels wandered back through the kitchen and began scraping the remaining good stuff from the rinds.
 Been just me — those rinds would have gone.
 But he has patience and made me laugh.
 Its why I like doing things with him.